 The study authors found that in all trials reviewed, green coffee bean extract caused weight loss, and the average weight loss was 5.45 pounds.
 The trials lasted an average of nine weeks.

 Garcinia cambogia extract is another effective ingredient.
-As we documented in our Leanbean review article, medical studies show that this ingredient causes short-term weight loss when appropriately dosed.
+As we documented in our Leanbean review article, clinical studies show that this ingredient causes short-term weight loss when appropriately dosed.

-While Bye Bye Belly Juice may be effective for weight loss due to its inclusion of several weight loss ingredients, we cannot recommend the product overall because the doses of those ingredients are not published (either on Bye Bye Belly Juice’s Etsy listing or on the Slimmer Max website).
+While Bye Bye Belly Juice may be effective for weight loss due to its inclusion of these active ingredients, we cannot recommend the product overall because the doses of those ingredients are not published (either on Bye Bye Belly Juice’s Etsy listing or on the Slimmer Max website).

 Almost any ingredient has a safe dosing range, and a dose that may be unsafe.
 Consider caffeine.
 This ingredient is well-studied and safe at a dose of 100 milligrams (mg), for example, but could be deadly at a dose over 2,000 mg.
 Without the dosing information, consumers have no way to know if a supplement is safe or harmful.